NitorCreations/console2terminal/README.md

     import "console2terminal";

-After this all console log messages will also be sent to any listening server.
+After this all console log messages will also be sent to a listening server on localhost.

 To run the server, run: